 This elegant dish is the perfect main course for dinner guests.
 They'll marvel at both the gorgeous presentation and fabulous taste.

-uncooked onion(s), or large shallots, chopped (about 1/4 cup)
+uncooked onion(s)2 medium, or large shallots, chopped (about 1/4 cup)

-- 1/8 oz raw sage, 2 Tbsp
+raw sage⅛ oz, 2 Tbsp

-- 1/2 cup(s) fresh spinach, fresh leaves
+fresh spinach½ cup(s), fresh leaves

-Preheat oven to 375°F. Coat broiler pan with cooking spray and set aside.
+- Preheat oven to 375°F. Coat broiler pan with cooking spray and set aside.

-In a small bowl, combine cranberries and cider.
+- In a small bowl, combine cranberries and cider.
 Cover and microwave on HIGH for 1 minute; set aside.

-Meanwhile, heat canola oil in medium skillet over medium-low heat; cook onions and sage until onions are softened, about 5 minutes.
+- Meanwhile, heat canola oil in medium skillet over medium-low heat; cook onions and sage until onions are softened, about 5 minutes.

-In a large bowl, mix together bread crumbs, cranberry mixture and onion mixture.
+- In a large bowl, mix together bread crumbs, cranberry mixture and onion mixture.

-Place pork on cutting board.
+- Place pork on cutting board.
 Cut loin in half almost, but not all the way, through.
 Open like a book so loin lies almost flat.
 Place spinach leaves over one half of loin.
 Place stuffing on top of spinach.
 “Close” the other half of loin on top of “filled” half and tie loin with cooking string to secure.

-Place pork on broiler pan and roast until golden and meat thermometer registers 160°F, about 1 hour 20 minutes.
+- Place pork on broiler pan and roast until golden and meat thermometer registers 160°F, about 1 hour 20 minutes.
 Remove from oven and cover with foil; let stand for 10 minutes.
 Carve into 1-inch thick slices, remove string and serve.
 (Note: Cooking the pork on a broiler pan allows excess fat to drip away.
 Line the bottom of the pan with foil for easy cleanup.)